 After a quick darshan and hogging on kadhava prasad, we hopped onto XUV for an onward drive to Chakrata.
 Time read 10.30 hrs.
 The route we took was Herbertpur – Vikasnagar – Kalsi- Chakrata, a distance of 75 km which we planned to cover in two hours.
 As we crossed Kalsi, the tar road gave way to broken roads which soon turned into loose gravel and later into a plume of dust.
 But our XUV was unperturbed.
 Despite bad road, its grip on the road was exceptional.
 The AWD was working perfectly fine.
 Rock steady.
 As we neared Chakrata, road quality got better.

-The plan for the remaining day was to visit Chilmiri neck (https://www.euttaranchal.com/tourism/chilmiri-neck.php), a plateau on the hill top.
-It is just 3 km from main Chakrata market.
+The plan for the remaining day was to visit Chilmiri neck, a plateau on the hilltop.
+It is just 3 km from the main Chakrata market.
 The road is bumpy but it is worth it.
-The huge flat top is an excellent place to click pics, walk or do some off roading.
-We spent some time there, clicked a few pics and then head to Chakrata main market for some tea.
-By the sunset we were back to hotel.
+The huge flat top is an excellent place to click pics, walk or do some off-roading.
+We spent some time there, clicked a few pics, and then head to Chakrata main market for some tea.
+By the sunset, we were back at the hotel.
 Dinner was served on time as it was a part of our package.
-Quality of food was okay but the service was good.
+The quality of food was okay but the service was good.
 Time read 22.00 when we called it a day.

-With both caffeine and carbohydrates dosage in my veins, I was ready for the long day ahead.
-The plan was to visit Deoban, a dense forest with great view of the peaks.
+With both caffeine and carbohydrate dosage in my veins, I was ready for the long day ahead.
+The plan was to visit Deoban, a dense forest with a great view of the peaks.
 Vyas Shikhar inside Deoban forest is a place where it is believed that Sage Vyas wrote the Epic Mahabharata.
 Truly amazing.
 I love these unknown paces with some historical significance.
-After Deoban, we had planned to see Kanasar, a green meadow with Deodar tree trunk having 6.35 m as circumference.
+After Deoban, we had planned to see Kanasar, a green meadow with a Deodar tree trunk having 6.35 m in circumference.
 The last stop we planned was Tiger Falls, the star attraction of Chakrata.